 Bottom Line: Cap weighting is not always the best option; always consider alternatives.

-More and more investors have embraced ETFs in recent years as a tool for achieving fixed income exposure.
+More and more investors have embraced ETFs as a tool for achieving fixed income exposure.
 But when using ETFs on the bond side of a portfolio, there are some important adjustments that must be made.
 For starters, most bond ETFs don’t act much like bonds at all; they operate indefinitely and maintain a fairly stable duration.
 Individual bonds, on the other hand, see the interest rate risk decline over time and ultimately make a repayment of principal when the obligation matures.

 There are, however, a number of “target date” bond ETFs that function more like individual bonds and feature an ultimate repayment of principal; products such as the BulletShares ETFs from Guggenheim and target maturity date muni bond ETFs from iShares can be useful tools for investors planning against future liabilities.